-Her boyfriend, Fritz Hartnagel, sent her reports from the Eastern Front where he was a serving army officer, and these covered in depth what he had seen of the brutal conduct of many German troops when dealing with Soviet soldiers and civilians, as well as their involvement in the mass killings of local Jews.
+Her boyfriend, Fritz Hartnagel, sent her reports from the Eastern Front where he was a serving army officer, and in these he covered in depth the brutal conduct of many German troops when dealing with Soviet soldiers and civilians.
+As well as their involvement in the mass killings of local Jews.

 Hearing this for the first time it horrified them all.

-The leaflets were distributed secretly and produced in a complicated and roundabout way which made them difficult to trace, each was more critical of Hitler and the behavior of the German people than the last, and they caused a sensation.
+The leaflets were distributed secretly, and produced in a complicated and roundabout way that made them difficult to trace, each was more critical of Hitler and the behavior of the German people than the last, and they caused a sensation.

-When questioned by the Gestapo Sophie said it was her Christian conscience which had compelled her to peacefully oppose Nazism.
+When questioned by the Gestapo Sophie said it was her Christian conscience that had compelled her to peacefully oppose Nazism.

-Four days after their arrest Sophie, Hans and Christoph were condemned to death for treason by the 'People's' Court, which had been created by the National Socialist Party to eliminate Hitler's enemies.
+Four days after their arrest Sophie, Hans and Christoph were condemned to death for treason by a "People's Court" in Munich, created by the National Socialist Party to eliminate Hitler's enemies.

 Sophie Scholl May 9, 1921 - February 22, 1943

-Illustrations: Bundesarchives photos - Sophie Scholl - Sophie Scholl with Fritz Hartnagel - Together with fellow Munich University Students - Copies of White Rose Leaflets - Hans Scholl, Christoph Probst, Sophie Scholl, courtesy de.Wikipedia
+Illustrations: Bundesarchives photos - White Rose - Sophie Scholl - Sophie Scholl with Fritz Hartnagel - Together with fellow Munich University Students - Memorial with copies of White Rose Leaflets in front of Ludwig Maximilians University, Munich - Hans Scholl, Christoph Probst, Sophie Scholl, Eduard Bekker Eduardbekker.nl